-The Triangle MRSEC focuses on studying programmed assembly of soft matter, inventing materials that have never before existed and creating new ways to use those materials.
+The Research Triangle MRSEC focuses on studying programmed assembly of soft matter, inventing materials that have never before existed and creating new ways to use those materials.
 Join our collaborative and interdisciplinary center for an exciting Research Experience for Undergraduates (REU) program.
-Oustanding undergraduates will paraticipate in a nine-week summer program designed to provide unique research experiences, professional development opportunities, and increased awareness of materials science and engineering.
+Outstanding undergraduates will participate in a ten-week summer program designed to provide unique research experiences, professional development opportunities, and increased awareness of materials science and engineering.
 Each student will participate in an innovative research project that probes fundamental aspects of experimental and/or theoretical soft matter science under the guidance of a faculty and a graduate student mentor.
 Each REU project is designed to involve the student in all aspects of research, from project planning and experimental design to data analysis and presentation.
 Triangle MRSEC REU students have access to state-of-the art facilities and resources at Duke and NCSU, participate in several professional development and networking activities, and conduct research in a highly collaborative and interdisciplinary environment.

 When to Apply

 The application period opens January 1, 2017.
 All materials must be received by March 1, 2017.

 - Write a one page double spaced essay answering the question: Why are you interested in an REU in soft matter?

 - Review the projects below, you will be asked to select your top three.

 Follow this link to access the MRSEC REU Application Form.
 (Opens in a new window.)